asg017/sqlite-jsonschema/README.md

 ### Datasette

-For [Datasette](https://datasette.io/), use the [`datasette-sqlite-ulid` plugin](https://datasette.io/plugins/datasette-sqlite-ulid) to include `sqlite-jsonschema` functions to your Datasette instances.
+For [Datasette](https://datasette.io/), use the [`datasette-sqlite-jsonschema` plugin](https://datasette.io/plugins/datasette-sqlite-jsonschema) to include `sqlite-jsonschema` functions to your Datasette instances.

 ```
-datasette install datasette-sqlite-ulid
+datasette install datasette-sqlite-jsonschema
 ```

 See [_Using `sqlite-jsonschema` with Datasette_](https://alexgarcia.jsonschema/sqlite-jsonschema/usage/datasette.html) for details.